mtumilowicz/java12-fundamentals-nonblocking-stack-workshop/README.md

     instruction(s);
     * in the worst case, if a CAS-like instruction is not available the JVM uses a spin lock.

-* The compare-and-swap (CAS) instruction is an uninterruptible instruction that reads a memory location, compares the read value with an expected value, and stores a new value in the memory location when the read value matches the expected value.
-Otherwise, nothing is done.
-The actual microprocessor instruction may differ somewhat (e.g., return true if CAS succeeded or false otherwise instead of the read value).

-1. Read value v from address X.
-1. Perform a multistep computation to derive a new value v2.
-1. Use CAS to change the value of X from v to v2.
-CAS succeeds when X's value hasn't changed while performing these steps.

-**CAS offers better performance (and scalability) over synchronization.**

-Java's traditional synchronization mechanism (`synchronized` keyword) impacts hardware utilization and scalability:
+* Java's traditional synchronization mechanism (`synchronized` keyword) impacts hardware utilization and scalability:
-1. Multiple threads constantly competing for a lock = frequent context switching (can take many processor cycles).
+    * Multiple threads constantly competing for a lock = frequent context switching (can take many processor cycles).
-1. When a thread holding a lock is delayed (e.g., because of a scheduling delay), no thread that requires that lock makes any progress.
+    * When a thread holding a lock is delayed (e.g., because of a scheduling delay), no thread that requires that lock makes any progress.

 ## digression
 note that before java 8, to perform some function on atomic value (for example - double it)